simplykeerthana/All_About_AI_WirelessNetwork/README.md

 1. First step... even though i know nothing about AI in 5g, wireless networks or anything in telecommunications.
 I will start off by reading Dr. Melike Erol-Kantarci Research Papers available online and write summaries on them.
 From this I will take out the important topic and google about them to learn more.

 2. Second Step...
-Dr. Melike said that Desingning Algorithms is so important in Research, so i need to start improving my Designing and Algorithmns and Analysis skills.
+Dr. Melike said that Designing Algorithms is so important in Research, so i need to start improving my Designing and Algorithms and Analysis skills.
 Look into existing AI Wireless Networks algorithms and try re-implementing them.